Hyperbolic groups and local connectivity: Semistability at infinity

 \begin{proof}[Proof of Theorem~\ref{thm:Semistable}] Let the infinite hyperbolic group $G$ be the fundamental group of a graph of groups $\mathcal{G}$ with all edge groups finite and all vertex groups either finite or one-ended.
 Let $T$ be the Bass--Serre tree for the given splitting.
 For each one-ended vertex group $G_v$, let $X_v$ be a simply connected $\delta$--hyperbolic simplicial complex on which $G_v$ acts geometrically such that each finite subgroup of $G_v$ has a fixed point, as in Proposition~\ref{prop:FixedPoint}.
 We assume that these spaces and fixed points are chosen equivariantly.
 For each edge $e$ of $T$ joining vertices $v$ and $w$, let $p_e \in X_v$ and $q_e \in X_w$ be the chosen points fixed by the edge group $G_e$.
 The group $G$ acts geometrically on a $\delta$--hyperbolic space $X$ formed by gluing the spaces $\{X_v\}$ in the pattern of the tree $T$ as follows: Start with the disjoint union of the spaces $X_v$ for $v \in T$, and for each edge of $T$, attach an edge with endpoints $p_e$ and $q_e$.
 We will call these new edges the $T$--edges of $X$.

 We will see that any pair of rays in $X$ converging to the same end are properly homotopic.
 Let $\pi\colon X \to T$ be the quotient map that collapses each space $X_v$ to a point, leaving only the $T$--edges.
+Recall that a map is \emph{monotone} if the preimage of each point is a connected set.
 We claim that each proper ray in $X$ is properly homotopic to a ray that projects to a monotone path in $T$.
 Indeed, let $r$ be any ray of $X$ that is also an edge path, \emph{i.e.}, traversing each edge linearly.
 For each point $p$ in a closed $T$--edge, the complement $X\setminus\{p\}$ has exactly two components that we call \emph{halfspaces}, each of which is simply connected.
 If $H$ is a halfspace not containing the basepoint $r(0)$, then any subpath of $r$ forming a loop in $\bar{H}$ based at $p$ can be contracted to a point within $\bar{H}$.
 Thus we may assume that $r$ contains no such loop.
 But a ray containing no such loop projects to a monotone path $\bar{r} = \pi\of r$ in $T$.
-Recall that a map is \emph{monotone} if the preimage of each point is a connected set.

 Either $\bar{r}$ is eventually constant (so that $r$ has a tail lying inside a single vertex space $X_v$) or $\bar{r}$ converges to an end of $T$ (so that $r$ travels through an infinite number of vertex spaces, but never visits any of them more than once).

 If two rays with monotone projection converge to the same end of $X$, they must have the same type in $T$---either their projections to $T$ have tails that lie in the same vertex space $X_v$ or their projections converge to the same end of $T$.
 In the first case, they are properly homotopic since, by Proposition~\ref{prop:OneEndedSemistable}, the space $X_v$ is semistable.
 In the second case, they are properly homotopic, since each vertex space is simply connected. \end{proof}